theaquamarine/windows-powershell-docs/docset/windows/nps/new-npsradiusclient.md

 ### -SharedSecret
 Specifies a shared secret key that is configured at the RADIUS client.
-Windows Server® 2012 uses the shared secret key to validate messages between the RADIUS client and NPS.
+Windows Server??
+2012 uses the shared secret key to validate messages between the RADIUS client and NPS.

 ```yaml
 Type: String